tylernwatson/Recommender-System-Case-Study/README.md

 ### Tyler Watson & Kevin Magaña, Dec.
 17th, 2017

 ## The Challenge:
 Build a recommender system based off of data from the Jester Dataset, which includes user ratings of over 100 jokes.
 The Berkley dataset includes over a million user ratings.

+- Task: Build a recommendation system for jokes
+- Data: User ratings ranging from -10 to 10
+- Scoring: Mean rating for top 5% of jokes predicted by recommender
+- Tools: GraphLab, Pandas

 ## Exploratory Data Analysis